 This webpage is written for students.
 It provides information on choosing a topic, using a log book, analysing data and preparing the poster.
-There are separate webpages for teachers, one for Unit 2 and one for Unit 4.
+There are separate webpages for teachers.

 New Physics Study Design

 In the new study design the Practical Investigation is a separate Area of Study, both in Unit 2 and in Unit 4.
 The number of variables has also been specified with two variables in Unit 2, one of which must be continuous, while in Unit 4 both must be continuous.

 In Unit 2 the report of the investigation can be by a scientific poster, but in Unit 4, the report must be in the form of a scientific poster.
 Some examples of posters, advice and helpful hints are provided below.

 The lecture that was given as part of the VCE Lecture series for students on 18th May, 2017.